Isis King: Cultural impact

 King is one of a small but growing number of transgender people and characters in film and television, and her inclusion on ANTM has been called an "unprecedented opportunity" by Neil Giuliano, president of GLAAD.
 By competing on the show, King has brought national and prime time attention to issues of gender transitioning and gender expression.
 New York magazine has called King the cause célèbre of Cycle 11, comparing her to previous contestant "issues" featured on the show such as Cycle 9 contestant Heather Kuzmich's Asperger syndrome.
 ANTM executive producer Ken Mok stated her casting was done in support of "redefin[ing] what beauty is," one of "Tyra's original missions" for the show.

 Due to the intimate nature of the program, which films the contestants living together during the several weeks of the competition, GLAAD spokesman Damon Romine noted "the show deals head on with the contestants confronting their own phobias.
 Facets of King's transitioning process have been portrayed in the show, such as her hormone injections and subsequent nausea.
 There's going to be support, and the reverse of that.
 It opens the door for the other girls and the viewers to get to know King and the transgender community."
 Some of King's fellow contestants revealed prejudices and misunderstandings about transgender issues, and others commented about how her gender transitioning would be poorly received in their own small communities or in the southern United States.
 Contestants have referred to King pejoratively as a "he/she" and a "drag queen".

 New York magazine noted that King is one of few transgender models in history to rise to public prominence, comparing her to Teri Toye, former club kid Amanda Lepore, and the gender-bending club promoter and model André J. Simon Doonan, creative director of Barneys New York, told ABC News that the time may be right for a transgender supermodel: "Maybe it's time for a tranny [sic] to end up on the cover of Vogue."

 Personal life

 King is a practising Christian, and attends Mosaic Church in Los Angeles.

 Her younger sister Chanel died as a baby after being born with all of her organs outside of her body.
 Because of that, Isis King has participated in the Catwalk for Cause, where all the proceeds go to Johns Hopkins Children's Center in Baltimore.

 In 2016, she began to focus on her acting and modeling skills and moved to Los Angeles.

 She is a motivational speaker and shares her experiences to schools across the country.

+King identifies as being on the asexual spectrum.